Partakithware/celluloid-lua-plugins/README.md

 Want your plugin listed here?
 Let me know and I will update the readme to link to your repo asap!
 Discord: https://discord.gg/YNp6T7vZxm

+Celluloid should work with some/most mpv plugins and you can find them here [MPV Plugins](https://github.com/mpv-player/mpv/wiki/User-Scripts)

 <details>
 <summary>video_info.lua - click to view information on the plugin</summary>